wolf-adam-eily/refseq_diffexp_funct_annotation_uconn/README.md

 -o    output file name
 -q    scan the read with the sliding window, cutting when the average quality per base drops below 30 -l    Removes any reads shorter than 50</pre>

-This can be repeated for all four files (if the fastq_dump_server option was exercised, if the fastq_dump_personal_computer option was used then this step has already been completed) by running the shell script:
+This must be repeated for all four files.
+If the previous header was run locally, this step has already been performed.
+Those on Xanadu can run the following shell script to perform the steps:
-<pre style="color: silver; background: black;">sh -e fastq_trimming_server</pre>
+<pre style="color: silver; background: black;">sh -e fastq_trimming_xanadu</pre>

 Following the sickle run, the resulting file structure will look as follows:
 <pre style="color: silver; background: black;">